 When running the analysis you can select by (or filter by) any variable or combinations of variables.
 You could include or exclude studies by study name.
 You could include studies that had been rated “Yes” for “Double-blind”.
 You could include studies where the age had been coded as “Elderly” and the patient type as “Chronic.

 The program allows you to enter data for more than one subgroup, outcome, time-point, or comparison within studies, and offers various options for dealing with these in the analysis.
-These options are explained in a white-paper which you can download here.

 When the effect size varies substantially from study to study an important goal of the meta- analysis could be to understand the reason for this variation.